-The estimated land area (approximately 1,250 acres) that may contribute water to the wells is depicted in the attached map (Figure 1) as the Source Water Protection Area.
-The WVDHHR used a delineation based on geohydrologic mapping, local structural features, dye trace data, and topography.
-However, in karst areas, source water and contaminant sources may originate from greater distances than encompassed by this delineation.
+The estimated land area (approximately 288 acres) that may contribute water to the wells is depicted in the attached map (Figure 2) as the Source Water Protection Area.
+However, in karst areas, source water and contaminant sources may originate from greater distances than encompassed by this interim delineation.